⚰️

 Grief Counselor

-Provides emotional support and counseling to individuals coping with loss.
+Provides emotional support and counseling to bereaved families.

 Relevance: Utilizes skills in empathy, active listening, and emotional intelligence, which are central to morticians' roles.